Diu Fortress: History

-Before the Portuguese built the fortress in 1535, the ancient history of the place was linked to several Kings and Dynasties; the earliest quoted is of the Puranic period, followed by the Mauryans, the Kshatrapas from the 1st century to 415, Guptas from 415 to 467, by the Maitrakas from 470 to 788, by Chavda dynasty of Gujarat and Saurashtra from 789 to 941, by the Chalukyas (under the Chalukya as local Chieftains) and the last was that of the Portuguese colonial rule till Diu was taken, along with Goa and Daman, by the Government of India on 19 December 1961.
+Before the Portuguese built the fortress in 1535, the ancient history of the place was linked to several kings and dynasties.
+The island was occupied by the Chavda Rajputs in the 9th century, and later by the Vaghela dynasty.
+The island would later come under the control of the Gujarat Sultanate.

-Sultan Shah Bahadur of Gujarat had occupied the Diu island in 1330 AD.
-Some defense fortifications were built during his rule and of earlier Muslims rulers but the same were demolished (some remnants still exist at the eastern end of the island) by the Portuguese when they built the new fort.

-But the Sultan had to seek help of the Portuguese when Mughal Emperor Humayun was getting ready to attack Gujarat and annex Sultan's territory.
+Sultan Bahadur Shah of Gujarat sought the help of the Portuguese when Mughal Emperor Humayun was getting ready to attack Gujarat and annex Sultan's territory.
 The Portuguese thus got the right opportunity, which they were seeking for long, to get a foothold on the Diu island to build a fort for the protection of their trade.
 In the past, in 1501, 1521 and 1531 they had made attempts to seize the island by force but had failed.
 In 1531, Nuno da Cunha (1487 – 5 March 1539) who was the governor of Portuguese possessions in India from 1528 to 1538, was under orders from the King of Portugal to build a fort at Diu to strengthen its flourishing spice trade.
 He launched a strong military attack to annex Diu from the Sultan, with 100 vessels and 8000 men, including 3000 Portuguese.
 But this campaign could only achieve bombing of Diu without getting any foothold on the island.
 Portuguese forces could at best torment the nearby coast.
 They attacked again in 1532 and 1533 but without success.
 But an opportunity finally knocked on their door in 1535, when the Sultan sought their help to defend against Humayun's forces.
 Taking full advantage of this situation, the Portuguese diplomatically signed a defense treaty (Treaty of Bassein (1534)) with the Sultan in 1535 under which they got permission to build a fort and also to position a garrison in the fort.
 In addition, it formalized full control of the Bassein island (the island which they had already bought from the Sultan during an earlier skirmish in 1533 and built a fort there).
 The Portuguese not only built a large fort at Diu by demolishing old fortifications that were existing on the island but continued to make it a formidable fortress by constantly strengthening it during the period from 1535 till 1546.